mneils-9/ac-group3-final-project/README.md

   - There are 40 columns in this dataset.

   - This data can help us answer how did the betting change in the 2020 season compared to the past seasons.

+- NFL Team Cash Payroll Tracker (https://www.spotrac.com/nfl/cash/)

+  - We were able to discover this dataset from Spotrac, which has become  the largest and most reliable online sports team, & player contract resource on the internet.

+  - This data is collected by dara development and research team.
+This data set on the website currently boasts financial information for MLB, the NBA, NFL, NHL, and MLS.

+  - There are 30 rows in the dataset for each year
+  - There are 4 colums in the dataset for each year

+  - This data can help us answer how did the pandemic affect player salaries